midvalestudent/Math307/README.md

 ## Textbook

 There is no required textbook for this course.
 Instead there is a set of typed notes designed for this course, which is available on the [course github site](https://github.com/midvalestudent/Math307JanApr2016).
-You will also find the hand-written notes from the class lectures posted in the same place.

 If you would like to consult a book you may find these useful: